-Quoting John Frost, the couple were “pillars of the underground community.”
-Thompson was slight of build, wore a full red beard, dressed in khaki, and his menu was structured around a typical Mexican working man’s diet.
-Drink in hand, he would rail at length against the evils of plastics and the modern world.
-The focal point for Jocotepec social life at the time was Ramon’s bar on the north side of the plaza.
+Quoting John Frost, Thompson—and his then girlfriend, Gertha—were “pillars of the underground community.”
+Thompson was slight of build with a full red beard.
+He dressed in khaki, and his menu was structured around a typical Mexican working man’s diet.
+Beer in hand, he would rail at length against the evils of plastics and the modern world; he was a regular at Ramon’s bar on the north side of the plaza, the focal point of Jocotepec social life at the time.

-As for Thompson’s art, Joan Frost, in Ajijic, 500 years of adventures (Thomas Paine Chapter NSDAR, 2011), wrote that Thompson, “promoted himself as a painter of the Miro school.
+As for Thompson’s art, Joan Frost considered that Thompson “promoted himself as a painter of the Miro school.
 His works were colorful with lots of mysterious figures floating about in the air above towns like Joco.”